Alert

 Opioid long-term prescription approval letter (CL035A)

-Service provider custom letter (SP000A)
+Service Provider Custom letter (SP000A)

 eCO task - Update the authorized medication (AUM) line with the authorized time frame for approved opioids (not more than one year).